 Despite its weight, the Robens Fire Beetle is a good value for money, with a low cost and good value for money.
 The stove works well with both standard and HX pots, boiling water quickly and simmering well.

-Read Chris’ full Robens Fire Beetle Review
+Read Chris’ full Robens Fire Beetle review.

-How we tested the best camping stoves
+How we test the best camping stoves

-Chris Townsend’s testing notes
+Chris’ testing notes

 The stoves were used on year-round trips in the Scottish Highlands in different conditions, mostly in 2023 and 2024, though in one case going all the way back to 1978!